 - By insert, detail automatic (depends on Cut with… parameter in the family) cuts host element and founded element (stud) if there is a free void in the cut plate family;

 There you have it: how to make special cuts on studs for diagonal braces.
 By following these guidelines, you should be able to create any type of wooden wall framing member cuts.
-And Smart Details will help you model structural parts of wood-framed buildings.
+And Smart Connections will help you model structural parts of wood-framed buildings.